hrealinho/discord-bot/README.md

 # Discord Bot
 **NOT READY FOR PRODUCTION**
  Simple song playing discord bot to test some APIs.
+Yes, the code _does_ suck.
  Currently using youtube to play the songs.

  ## FEATURES: